 Our Internal RPAS system is the embodiment of this ethos.
-Operations in confined, unlit and hazardous spaces have long been a safety and logistical nightmare for plant engineers, often requiring long periods of planning and implementation of access solutions such as rope access and scaffold.
+Operations in confined, unlit and hazardous spaces have long been a safety and logistical nightmare for plant engineers, often requiring long periods of planning and implementation for traditional manual access solutions.
 This leads to a costly and risky inspection with inspection times reduced while access solutions are established.
 With only small windows of opportunity to inspect, the prioritisation of data gathering allows for the potentially overlooking of lesser faults which could ultimately lead to failures in systems.

 With the advent and deployment of our internal RPAS, such issues as faced by onsite engineers can be overcome.

 Boasting dual visual and thermal sensor systems, paired with super bright LED lighting to allow for the safe operation in confined unlit spaces, the internal inspection system configuration allows for detail of 0.2mm per pixel to be attained for engineers, while its rapid deployment and manoeuvrability allow for tanks and other vessel structures as small as a diameter of 6m by a height of 25m to be inspected thoroughly, in as little as 30 minutes.

 Our work flow allows for Texo DSI’s own specialist inspectors and surveyors to carry out the inspection and follow up with a written report, highlighting specific details and suggested and subsequent remediation.
 Clients can also utilise their own inspectors and have our highly-trained flight teams carry out the inspection under their direction.
 This allows permanently placed inspectors/site engineers, familiar with the site to attain the most value from the precision inspection mission.